GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 {% include alert-info.html heading="Key Point" content="Reassess digital identity risk annually or more often for higher impact categories and transactions.
 A time-based assessment drives alignment with modernization initiatives, changes to technology, and changes to policies." %}

 If an event triggers a security impact analysis, an agency may perform a DIRA outside the normal continuous monitoring cycle.
 Significant changes requiring a digital identity reassessment include changes in:
-- Core mission or business functions,
+- Core mission or business functions;
-- Purpose or nature of a system,
+- Purpose or nature of a system;
-- Risk environment,
+- Risk environment;
-- How information, including PII, is processed, or
+- How information, including PII, is processed; or
 - How information is processed, stored, or transmitted by the system.

 # Agency Process Plays